 - a.
-The customer shall be informed of type and purpose of data requested, terms and conditions applicable, in concise and easy to understand manner. - b.
-The consent shall be explicit. - c.
-In the consent stage, users shall be shown the requested information and purpose. - d.
-The consent provided shall be time-bound, not in perpetuity. - e.
-A user shall be allowed to explicitly opt-out. - f.
-A user after providing consent, shall be accurately informed of the time-bound permission provided.
+The customer shall be informed of type and purpose of data requested, terms and conditions applicable, in concise and easy to understand manner - b.
+The consent shall be explicit - c.
+The customer shall be presented with the option to accept or decline onboarding into the Open Banking arrangement - d.
+In the consent stage, customer shall be shown the requested information and purpose - e.
+The consent provided shall be time-bound, not in perpetuity - f.
+A customer shall be allowed to explicitly opt-out, which shall be provided to customer periodically in line with the provisions of this guideline - g.
+A customer after providing consent, shall be accurately informed of the timebound permission provided.